 Power Source Parenting Research

-Power Source Parenting is a strength-bases program that recognizes the inherent resilience and fortitude of teen parents.
+Power Source Parenting is a strength-based program that recognizes the inherent resilience and fortitude of teen parents.
 It has received funding from the National Institutes of Health and there are 30,000 copies of the book in circulation.

 Peer-Reviewed Research Articles